SomeHeresy/SomeHeresy.github.io/README.md

 The repository is a GitHub Pages user site, published from the root of the `main` branch.
 Any push to `main` redeploys automatically.

 `.nojekyll` disables the default Jekyll build step.
 Without it, GitHub Pages would silently drop any directory whose name begins with an underscore and would try to interpret `{{ … }}` and `{% … %}` as Liquid template syntax.
-Since this site is hand-written and needs no preprocessing, opting out removes a class of confusing build failures.
+Since this site ships as plain files and needs no preprocessing, opting out removes a class of confusing build failures.

 ---